chennnnnyize-zz/Renewables_Scenario_Gen_GAN/README.md

 We used Python to implement the algorithm.
 Some data processing work was finished in Matlab.
 Specifically, we used the open-source Python package [Tensorflow](https://www.tensorflow.org/) to train the neural network models.

 To run the code, you need installing the standard packages of numpy, pandas, ipdb and matplotlib.
 In Linux, you can install these packages via `pip install numpy pandas ipdb matplotlib`.
+For windows, follow [these instructions](https://www.tensorflow.org/install/install_windows).

 ## Run Experiments with Pre-Processed Datasets